L&YR Class 8: Design and construction

 Hughes created a design with a boiler producing saturated steam, slide valves and Joy valve gear.

 The first examples came out of Horwich Works in June 1908, and the original batch of 20 was completed in by March 1909.
 Around the time of their construction, they were nicknamed "Dreadnoughts" on account of their large size, after the then-new Royal Navy battleship HMS Dreadnought.

 The locomotives proved "sluggish, poor runners and poor steamers".
 They were subject to a number of modifications to improve steaming, including enlarged blast pipes and an air duct running to the front and rear of the ashpan in order to improve combustion.

 The high maintenance demands of the class saw a queue needing attention building up at Horwich Works during World War I. Remedial modifications were restricted but five were fitted with replacement modified boilers to keep them in service.

-1919 rebuilding
+1920 rebuilding

-From 1919 to 1920, fifteen were rebuilt with superheaters, piston valves, Walschaerts valve gear and slightly larger cylinders.
+From 1920 to 1921, fifteen were rebuilt with superheaters, piston valves, Walschaerts valve gear, a larger cab, and slightly larger cylinders.
 The nominal tractive effort of the rebuilds was 28880 lbf which made these engines for a time the second most powerful in Great Britain (to the Somerset and Dorset 2-8-0s dating from 1914) until 1922 when the Gresley Pacifics appeared.
 The rebuilt locomotives were reported to be "a good workman-like engine" and "an engine thoroughly master of its work", although still with a coal consumption on the heavy side.